synthona/synthona-help/README.md

 -------------------------------

 Easy!
 Just go to [synthona.itch.io](https://synthona.itch.io/synthona) download the latest version, and install it!
 All your data will carry over, all you have to do is close the app, and run the installer for the new version.
 Because the data is stored outside the app, you can overwrite the old version with the new version without fear.
 If you're the type to worry, it couldn't hurt to make a little backup before updating just in case, but we do test everything before releasing as well!
 It's worth updating eventually, because updates often add new features which expand functionality.

-At some undecided point in the future we would like to add automatic updates, but unfortunately microsoft charges like $300 for a certificate to allow you to do that, and Mac has similar restrictions.
-A workaround may be possible, but we haven't gotten around to that yet.
-Maybe someday!
-For now updates are manual.

 I want to support development, what should I do?
 ------------------------------------------------------------